webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ### Securing the transport layer with DTLS and SRTP

 Now that we have bi-directional communication (via ICE) we need to establish secure communication.
 This is done through two protocols that pre-date WebRTC.
 The first protocol is DTLS (Datagram Transport Layer Security) which is just TLS over UDP.
-TLS is the technology that powers HTTPS.
+TLS is the cryptographic protocol used to secure communication over HTTPS.
 The second protocol is SRTP (Secure Real-time Transport Protocol).

 First, WebRTC connects by doing a DTLS handshake over the connection established by ICE.
 Unlike HTTPS, WebRTC doesn't use a central authority for certificates.
 Instead, WebRTC just asserts that the certificate exchanged via DTLS matches the fingerprint shared via signaling.
 This DTLS connection is then used for DataChannel messages.